 Research Program 1: Medium vs Message

-This research program aims to develop a scholarly framework to explore the intrinsic connection between the invention of woodblock printing in China in the 7th century and the subsequent diffusion of the technology throughout East Asia that proceeded apace with the spread of Buddhism in the region.
+This research program aims to develop a scholarly framework to explore the intrinsic connection between the invention of woodblock printing in China in the seventh century and the subsequent diffusion of the technology throughout East Asia that proceeded apace with the spread of Buddhism in the region.
 Particular attention needs to be given to the Buddhist notion that disseminating the teachings can generate religious merit.
-It is little wonder, therefore, that Buddhism seems to have played a crucial role in refining and reformatting two major media for knowledge transformation: paper and the printed book.
-Several Buddhist monasteries, for example, were renowned for the high-quality paper they manufactured, while palm-leaf manuscripts transported from South Asia to China by missionaries served as the principal source of inspiration for the replacement of scrolls with codices (books of folded or bound leaves) in East Asia.
+It is little wonder, therefore, that Buddhism seems to have played a crucial role in refining and reformatting two major media for knowledge transformation and transmission: paper and the printed book.
+Several Buddhist monasteries, for example, were renowned for the high-quality paper they manufactured, while palm-leaf manuscripts transported from South Asia to China by missionaries served as the principal source of inspiration for the replacement of scrolls with codices (i.e. books of folded or bound leaves) in East Asia.
 This reformatting of a key medium of knowledge transfer constituted an enormous leap in the history of human civilization: codices provided immediate access to knowledge in a convenient, yet sometimes random medium, while printing served to standardize knowledge and make it affordable.

 Today, we are experiencing a transformation not entirely unlike the one faced by our counterparts in medieval East Asia.
 Now, digitized media is supplanting print.
 Key features of manuscript culture reappear in cyberspace.
 Lacking any central authority, we produce, edit, and distribute texts online that in their fluidity recall hand-copied manuscripts.
-The explosion of digital media gives rise to anxieties (about, e.g., how genuine “learning” is to be understood in the internet age and pre-existing modes of knowledge [here books] are received) that are not so different from the ones confronted with the emergence of printing in China.
+The explosion of digital media gives rise to anxieties (e.g. about how genuine “learning” is to be understood in the internet age and pre-existing modes of knowledge [here books] are received) that are not so different from the ones confronted with the emergence of printing in China.
 At the same time, the printed book, particularly the printed codex, seems to have presaged some fundamental revolutions brought about by electronic “hypermedia”: an expandable network of sharing and distributing information stored in and transmitted through a specific medium.
 In one sense, we may consider this hypermedia in terms of a dynamic mixture of manuscript and print cultures that amplify the freedoms and limitations associated with both.

 The media in which writing is produced and disseminated matters.
-Program One (P1) participants will endeavour to clarify specific ways that changes in media are shaping and shaped by the religious landscape of East Asia.
-Several questions guide this research: How does technology impact the production, growth, and spread of new religious forms?
-In what ways have religious beliefs and practices served as catalysts or conduits for innovations?
-How did textual communities aided by printing transition from the local to the regional, national, or even international scale?
-How did the increasingly rapid textual circulation across East Asia enrich reading practices, assert authority, reinforce identities, and eventually encourage regional religious networks?
-What relationships existed between technology and the imagining of religious identities: how did spatial networks of book distribution, for example, map onto and shape the religious geographies of sacred space, with its own imagined centers and peripheries?
+Program One (P1) participants will endeavour to clarify specific ways that changes in media are shaping and shaped by the religious landscapes of East Asia.
+Several questions guide this research include: “How does technology impact the production, growth, and spread of new religious forms?”; “In what ways have religious beliefs and practices served as catalysts or conduits for innovations?”; “How did textual communities aided by printing transition from the local to the regional, national, or even international scale?”; “How did the increasingly rapid textual circulation across East Asia enrich reading practices, assert authority, reinforce identities, and eventually encourage regional religious networks?”; and “What relationships existed between technology and the imagining of religious identities: how did spatial networks of book distribution, for example, map onto and shape the religious geographies of sacred space, with its own imagined centers and peripheries?”

 Research Program 2: Canon-Making and Breaking